Coping With Hearing Loss

 - That the speaker might dart about from one topic to another without indication.
 This again would reduce “thinking power”.

-Following and understanding conversation for impaired people, and also vital for communication, involves using a combination of the factors above.
+Following and understanding conversation for hearing impaired people, and also vital for communication, involves using a combination of the factors above.
 Some people prefer to call it “Speech reading” rather than lip reading as it involves far more than just reading the lips.

 Whichever term is used, it takes an enormous amount of concentration and is extremely tiring even for the most experienced lip reader.
 Lip reading is also dependent on a feeling of well-being.